Alcohol Use Disorder in Veterans and Active-Duty Military

 Evidence Gaps

-This article reflects the state of the evidence as reviewed by the expert panel.
-Readers seeking clinical guidance should consult the VA/DoD Clinical Practice Guideline for the Management of Substance Use Disorders (2021) and a qualified addiction medicine or addiction psychiatry provider.
-Veterans in crisis can contact the Veterans Crisis Line: call 988 and press 1, text 838255, or chat at VeteransCrisisLine.net.
+This article reflects the state of the published evidence as represented in the expert panel corpus.
+Readers seeking clinical guidance should consult the VA/DoD Clinical Practice Guideline for the Management of Substance Use Disorders (2021) and qualified healthcare providers.

 Verified References